aliveui/registry-aliveui/progress-summary.md

 Continue implementing components in the following order:

-1. Start with atomic components as they form the foundation
+1. Finish the remaining atomic components as they form the foundation
 2. Then molecules that use the implemented atoms
 3. Followed by organisms that use molecules and atoms
 4. Finally templates and pages